-If you do not have someone to help you at home for the first 1 to 2 weeks, ask your doctor or nurse about having a trained caregiver come to your home to help you.
+If you do not have someone to help you at home for the first 1 to 2 weeks, ask your provider about having a trained caregiver come to your home to help you.

 You may start showering again about 5 to 7 days after your surgery.
-Ask your doctor or nurse when you can start.
+Ask your provider when you can start.
 After you shower, gently pat the incision area dry with a clean towel.
-Do not rub it dry.
+DO NOT rub it dry.

-Do not soak your wound in a bathtub, swimming pool, or hot tub until your doctor says it is okay.
+DO NOT soak your wound in a bathtub, swimming pool, or hot tub until your provider says it is ok.

-Change your dressing (bandage) over your incision every day if it is OK with your doctor.
+Change your dressing (bandage) over your incision every day if it is OK with your provider.
 Gently wash the wound with soap and water and pat it dry.

 Check your incision for any signs of infection at least once a day.
-These signs include more redness, more drainage, or when the wound is opening up.
+These signs include:

 To prevent another fracture, do everything you can to make your bones strong.

-Keep wearing the compression stockings you used in the hospital until you doctor says you can stop.
+Keep wearing the compression stockings you used in the hospital until your provider says you can stop.
 Wearing them for at least 2 or 3 weeks may help reduce clots after surgery.